mdzahidul-islam/deep_learning_homework/README.md

 ## How to Use

-Each notebook is self-contained and can be run independently.
 To explore the projects, clone the repository and open the `.ipynb` files in Jupyter Notebook or any compatible environment.

 ```bash
 git clone https://github.com/mdzahidul-islam/deep_learning_misc.git